LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 ## The importance of practice

 ## 1. Give the talk
 [//]: # "Comment: I am never ready to do this is written in Gillian's voice, but it isn't clear that we've switched POV from we to Gillian.
-Make the switch explicit"
+Make the switch explicit".
+This is still an issue.
 The very first thing that Llewellyn has people do when they ask him to help them with a talk is to ask them to give the talk to him.
 They are never ready to do this.
 I am never ready to do this.
 That's ok.
 Our goal is not to give a good talk.
 It is only to give a talk.
 Doing this will force something to come out of your mouth.
 And then we can start to work on that.

-[//]: # "Comment: Why is 'Zoom' quoted here?"
+[://] Zoom shouldn't be quoted
 We are going to record this first attempt.
 It doesn't matter if it only lasts five minutes for an hour-long session; we need to capture something.
 And we are going to want to be able to review it.
 Usually, Llewellyn simply uses his phone for this, or if on 'Zoom' he will hit the record button.
 These recordings are not permanent and are deleted immediately after watching them.

 **note:** If the person is extremely nervous about being recorded.
 I suggest using their phone so that they have complete control over the recording.